oskardotglobal/gottagofast-fabric/README.md

     "maxPlayerVehicleSpeed": 100.0
 }
 ```
+Try using values as low as possible, since values too high might allow players to use speedhacks.
 Increase the values slowly until you don't experience any lag-back anymore.

 ## Config